Here are a ton of fresh and fun methods for teaching sight words. Help children learn and gain fluency with sight words with these hands-on ideas!

 - Ask a child to teach you sight words!
 Let them be the teacher, but don’t give the words to start with (tell them verbally).
 Let them introduce, spell, write, and say the word, and then give you a “test”.
 If they can teach it – then they know it!

 Teaching Sight Words Resources

 Complete Sight Word Curriculum

-For comprehensive curriculum that lead to growth and mastery of sight words, see the resources listed below.
+For a comprehensive curriculum that leads to growth and mastery of sight words, see the resources listed below.